-For example, did you know that the open rate for WhatsApp messages is over 90 percent, while the average open rate for marketing e-mails is 21.5 percent?
-And while with e-mail newsletters, you are normally looking at click-through-rates of three percent, messaging newsletters achieve rates more than ten times as high!
+For example, did you know that the open rate for WhatsApp messages is over 90%, while the average open rate for marketing e-mails is 21.5%?
+And, while with e-mail newsletters, you’re normally looking at click-through-rates of three percent, messaging newsletters achieve rates more than ten times as high!

-WhatsApp customers spent on average 60 percent more than e-mail customers!
+WhatsApp customers spent on average 60% more than e-mail customers!

 Johannes Kliesch, managing director and founder of SNOCKS

-That statement was followed by an update showing that SNOCKS has achieved a conversion rate of 28 percent through WhatsApp messages.
+That statement was followed by an update showing that SNOCKS achieved a conversion rate of 28% through WhatsApp messages.

 All relevant CRM values are clearly higher on WhatsApp.

-Johannes Kliesch, managing director & founder of SNOCKS
+Johannes Kliesch, Managing Director and founder of SNOCKS

 These numbers are not unique to SNOCKS.
-KiKUU, an online shopping mall that is present in over 16 African countries, has seen similar success.
+KiKUU, an online shopping mall that is present in almost 20 African countries, has seen similar success.
 The e-commerce company started sending out regular deals to their customers through a WhatsApp newsletter.

-Over the course of one week alone, KiKUU saw that “customers opened WhatsApp push notifications 70 percent more often than messages on the other channels.”
-This led to a 60 percent increase in sales!
+Over the course of one week alone, KiKUU saw that “customers opened WhatsApp push notifications 70% more often than messages on the other channels.”
+This led to a 60% increase in sales!

 Another reason to send WhatsApp newsletters?
 Your customers love WhatsApp!

 How come WhatsApp newsletters see such high engagement and conversion rates?
 Because it’s one of the most beloved social networks in the world!
-According to data from Hootsuite and we are social, 15.7 percent of internet users aged 16 to 64 call WhatsApp their “favorite” social media platform.
+According to data from Hootsuite and we are social, 15.7% of internet users aged 16 to 64 call WhatsApp their “favorite” social media platform.